Riley-26/PythonChess/README.md

 # PythonChess
-A game of chess, coded using OOP in vanilla Python.
+A game of chess in the control panel, coded using OOP in vanilla Python.